-These are the draft SuperTeam Soccer rules for RoboCupJunior 2024.
+These are the SuperTeam Soccer rules for RoboCupJunior 2026.
 They are released by the RoboCupJunior Soccer League Committee.
 The English version of these rules has priority over any translations.

 Preface